-Use the CHIP housing data map provided on the DCA on this website to determine the poverty rate for the city and county to be served with this grant.
+Use the CHIP housing data map provided by the DCA on this website to determine the poverty rate for the city and county to be served with this grant.
 If you experience errors with loading the map content, be sure your internet browser is up to date or try a different browser.
+Based on the Applicant's poverty rate, the applicant will receive the following points based on the area's poverty rate: Owner-Occupied Housing Rehabilitation: